Clean Industrial Deal: Europe unveils its business plan to reconcile decarbonization and competitiveness

 An overview of the most emblematic measures.

-This pact proposes a set of measures to support the production of two sectors in particular:
+The Clean Industrial Deal proposes a package of measures to support production in two sectors in particular:

 In detail, three major measures will be adopted:

-- Strengthen the Innovation Fund and create a Decarbonization Bank for industry with a financing goal of 100 billion euros coming from the Innovation Fund, revenues from CO2 quota sales, and the InvestEU program (with support increased to 50 billion euros).
+- Strengthen the Innovation Fund and create a Decarbonization Bank for Industry, with a funding target of €100 billion from the Innovation Fund, revenues from the sale of CO2 quotas and the InvestEU program (whose support would be increased to €50 billion).

 400 to 500 billion euros in total